okikio/joseph/README.md

 ```bash
 $ npm install yarn -g
 ```
-(don't type the $, it indicates that you’re doing this at the command line)
+(don't type the $, it indicates that you’re doing this in the command line)

 or manual [download](https://yarnpkg.com/en/docs/install#windows-stable).